Parliamentary franchise in the United Kingdom 1885–1918: Numbers enfranchised

 By comparison when universal manhood suffrage was introduced for the 1918 general election, there were 12,913,166 registered male electors in the United Kingdom (including University electors), as opposed to the registration at the December 1910 general election of 7,709,981 (again including University electors).

-The available figures suggest that the 1885-1918 electorate comprised about sixty percent of the adult male population.
+The available figures suggest that the 1885-1918 electorate comprised about sixty per cent of the adult male population.